JAPN - Japanese

 Further developments of skills in sophisticated Japanese language use, including readings in authentic materials in a wide variety of writing styles, writing for formal occasions, and speaking appropriately according to the situation while using precise vocabulary in correct level of speech.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: JAPN 306 or equivalent.

 Lectures, seminars, and practical work in the Japanese language, literature, and civilization, and in other academic areas appropriate to the student's course of study.
-0 TO 18 undergraduate hours.
-No graduate credit.
+0 to 18 undergraduate hours.
+0 graduate hours.
 Approved for S/U grading only.
 May be repeated.
 Prerequisite: Junior standing and a GPA of 3.00.